 • Assigning decision makers.

-3. Manage Stakeholders
+3. Project Management Aligns Stakeholders

 First, let’s define who a stakeholder is.
-Project Management Institute (PMI) defines a stakeholder as, “individuals and organizations who are actively involved in the project, or whose interests may be positively or negatively affected as a result of project execution or successful project completion”.
+Project Management Institute (PMI) defines a stakeholder as “individuals and organizations who are actively involved in the project, or whose interests may be positively or negatively affected as a result of project execution or successful project completion.”

 • Map individual roles and their level of importance, identifying drivers, influencers, and others who need to stay informed.